BagToad/Zendesk-Link-Collector/README.md

 # Zendesk Link Collector ![icon](icons/zlc-icon-32x32.png)

-This is a browser extension that collects links from a Zendesk ticket according to custom regex values.
+This is a browser extension that collects links from a Zendesk ticket according to custom Regular Expression (regex) values.
 This tool's purpose is to help Zendesk users more easily handle _long_ tickets where links and/or attachments are key information.

 ## Installation
 This extension can be installed from the [Firefox addons store](https://addons.mozilla.org/en-CA/firefox/addon/zendesk-link-collector/) or the [Chrome web store](https://chrome.google.com/webstore/detail/zendesk-link-collector/nckhapficnbbmcpapjnnegpagfcbjpja).